UsernameSteven/ClassRepository/README.md

 * Conflict Resolution: The Dungeon Master (DM) can address any discord within the group, providing opportunities for players to realign and collaborate more effectively.
 * Role-Playing Benefits: Playing as a character allows individuals to express themselves without fear of judgment, promoting a more open and inclusive environment.

+- ## How Beginners Can Utilize Group Dynamics
+* Session Zero: Before starting, hold a session to discuss expectations and campaign themes.
+This helps align goals and fosters a sense of belonging.
+* Identify Strengths: Encourage players to share their characters’ strengths and weaknesses.
+This can help in assigning roles and responsibilities within the group.
+* Encourage Participation: Remind everyone that sharing information and strategies is vital for success.
+Players should feel comfortable expressing their ideas and suggestions.
+* Celebrate Wins: Acknowledge achievements, both big and small, to build camaraderie and reinforce teamwork.
+* Be Open to Feedback: Encourage players to communicate openly about their experiences, ensuring everyone feels heard and valued.